-The Groppensteinerfall and also the Zechnerfall is a beautiful waterfall in the river Mallnitzbach fed by melted snow from the mountains of the Hohe Tauern national park with mountain peaks of 3.360 meters (Hochalmspitze) and a little bit further the Grossglockner with a height of 3.798 meters.
-There are still several small glaciers in the national park Hohe Tauern, most of the time a certainty for powerful waterfalls.
+The Groppensteiner waterfalls are all three very beautiful waterfalls in the river Mallnitzbach fed by melted snow from the mountains of the Hohe Tauern national park.
+The national park has mountain peaks of 3.360 meters (Hochalmspitze) and a little bit further the Grossglockner with a height of 3.798 meters.
+There are still several small glaciers in the national park HoheTauern, most of the time a certainty for powerful waterfalls.